remarkjs/remark/Readme.md

 }
 ```

-Whereas with breaks false (and GFM true), mdast would yield:
+Whereas with breaks false (and GFM true), mdast.parse would yield:

 ```json
 {